-The Career Technical Education Facilities Program (CTEFP) provides funding to qualifying school districts and joint powers authorities (JPA) for the construction of new facilities or reconfiguration of existing facilities to integrate Career Technical Education (CTE) programs into comprehensive high schools.
+The Career Technical Education Facilities Program (CTEFP) provides funding to qualifying school districts and joint powers authorities (JPA) for the construction of new facilities, modernization or reconfiguration of existing facilities, and equipment to integrate Career Technical Education programs into comprehensive high schools.

 Quarterly CTE Facilities Reports

 Senate Bill (SB) 13 (Chapter 519, Statutes of 2007) added Section 17070.52 to the California Education Code (EC).
 As part of seeking plan approval for a new construction project, local education agencies (LEA) are required to report to the CDE on whether CTE facilities will be provided in a project.
 If not, the LEA must explain how the CTE facility needs of the students housed in the project will be met.
 The LEA's report must include when the CTE advisory committee was consulted.
 The EC Section also requires the CDE to provide quarterly reports detailing the information submitted to the OPSC.
 In turn, the OPSC must post reports on the website as they become available.